-Marcin’s “adventure” with IT started about 12 years ago.
-Fist he needed to do some savings, naturally.
-He was mowing the lawns at the neighbors, he sold his Playstation, smashed his piggy bank, and together with his brother finally they bought a new PC.
-Having it less than few days Marcin damaged it, so he had to fix it before his brother came back home and noticed that the computer did not work.
-From that day on he was always repairing things like this and even more difficult issues with computers.
-That is how the “story” begins and how it continues now?
+It’s a funny story Marcin says.
+His “adventure” with IT started about 12 years ago.
+Mowed the lawns at the neighbors, he sold his Playstation, smashed his piggy bank, and together with his brother finally they bought a new PC.
+Having it less than few days before he damaged it, so he had to fix it before his brother came back home and noticed that the computer did not work.
+From that day on Marcin was always repairing things like this and even more difficult issues with computers.
+This is how the story begins… and how it continues?

-Mladiinfo: What is your main focus within IT and what is your biggest goal for...
-Read More »
+What is your main focus within IT and what is your biggest goal for your IT career?

 With Google Campus and the establishment of several incubators in Barcelona and Madrid, some people in Spain obviously see the IT development sector as a possible solution to the ongoing economic crisis.
 As the mYouth program progressed through the spring and summer, several promising teams were identified, and one of these was selected to join the mYouth training camp this summer in Skopje.
 Juan Antonio Cobos, Juan Jesús Cilla, and Lucia Tahan met for the first time at the Madrid Hackathon and are creating an online platform to find temporary and permanent homes for otherwise neglected animals.
 We had a conversation with the team of Find me a home to hear about their app and their experiences.